“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 • Offer preferred book sizes and formats by country.

+What is Kickstarter anyway and what does it have to do with books?
+It’s kind of the opposite of AI tools–it’s a way to get humans together and bring a new creative project into the world.
 Kickstarter is a short-term way to test the interest for a project, before it’s created.
 The timeline for “backing” a project is tight, so the creators can get going with successful projects.

 Kickstarter projects have a firm end date for several reasons.
 If the projects reach their financial goal, the funds go to the creator.